xemantic/xemantic.com/ai/workshops/index.md

 ![robots_will_steal_your_food.jpg](images/robots_will_steal_your_food.jpg)

-## About your instructor
+## About Kazik, your instructor

-![Kazik Pogoda live coding during Algorave at Prachtsaal](../../assets/images/people/Kazik_Pogoda-Algorave_at_Prachtsaal.jpg) I am an independent AI researcher, open source enthusiast, open society practitioner, computational artist, live coder.
+I am an independent AI researcher, open source enthusiast, open society advocate, computational artist and live coder.
 A programmer and software architect by trade, a philosopher by education, specialized in cognitive science and ethics.
 Co-founder of [Xemantic](https://xematnic.com/) (applied philosophy collective) and [Prachtsaal](https://prachtsaal.berlin) (non-profit art cooperative).

+![Kazik Pogoda live coding during Algorave at Prachtsaal](../../assets/images/people/Kazik_Pogoda-Algorave_at_Prachtsaal.jpg)

 ## Dates